 See how Alice Munro masterfully achieves both proxy amalgamations at once?

 This is how Nita works through her grief — imaginatively.
 This melodramatic kitchen incident is our explanation for why she is so scared to go down to the cellar — terrible things come up from there.

 In the symbolic dream house, the cellar is a place where dark things happen.
 As the dream house predicts, bad things come up the stairs from the cellar.
 The cellar is the housing equivalent of the fairytale forest — it is the subconscious.
 It’s all very Freudian.
 But Gaston Bachelard is the go-to guy for reading all about that.

-Nita is grieving and that is her main psychological weakness.
+Nita is grieving and that is her main psychological shortcoming.
 It is kept as a reveal that she herself is dealing with cancer and will be dead within the year.
 Her much older husband, who just received a clean bill of health at the doctor’s, has died suddenly.
 She is therefore in shock.
 She feels betrayed.

 Off the page but important: Nita’s husband is not going to be around to take care of her now.
 Nita will face the worst of her illness completely alone.
 Unlike her husband’s swift death, her demise is a slow one.
 Unlike Rich, Nita needs to find a way to cope with all that fear.